raminmohammadi/MLOps/Labs/Data_Storage_Warehouse_Labs/Lab3/README.md

 FROM
   `mlopslabsstorage001.bikeshare001.bikeshare`
 WHERE
-  start_time BETWEEN '2022-01-01' AND '2022-12-31'
+  start_time BETWEEN '2023-10-01' AND '2024-10-01'
 GROUP BY
   start_station_name, ride_month
 ORDER BY
   total_rides DESC;
 ```

-This query filters the dataset for trips that occurred in 2022 and groups the trips by the start station and the month of the trip.
-It counts the total number of rides for each station in each month and orders the result by the number of rides in descending order.
+This query filters the dataset for trips that occurred between October 2023 and October 2024.
+It groups the trips by the start station and the month of the trip, counting the total number of rides for each station in each month and orders the result by the number of rides in descending order.

 ---